Force over Distance: Chapter 16

 “TJ,” Young said gently.

-“Six years,” TJ said, staring at a bare patch of metal bulkhead.
+“Six years.”
+TJ stared at a bare patch of metal bulkhead.
 “Six years before I can’t walk.
 Ten years before I die.
 Maybe a little longer.
 On Earth.”

 Young raised his eyebrows.

 TJ chose one of the devices.
 It glowed a friendly blue in her hand.
-“I have the ATA gene,” TJ said softly.
+“I have the ATA gene,” she said simply.

-“I thought this ship predated that technology,” Young said.
+Young cleared his throat.
+“I thought this ship predated that technology.”

 Young sighed, glancing at Rush.

 “A lot of the crew have the ATA gene,” TJ said.
 “Or the LTA gene.
-Or a handful of other genes that they don’t even know about on Earth.
-I think there may be as many as six different genes in the mix here.”
+Or a handful of variants they don’t know about on Earth.
+I think there could be as many as six different genes in the mix here.”

 “How can you tell?”
 Young asked.